Dave Colwell

 David Colwell (born 1 August 1964, also known as Dave Bucket) is a British rock guitarist who has been a member of Bad Company, Samson, ASAP, The Eastenders, The Entire Population of Hackney, 720, The Torpedoes, Angel Street, Roger Chapman's Shortlist, The Jones Gang, FM, Frankie Miller's Fullhouse (2017 lineup) and Rock Steady.
 He recorded Back on Track with Humble Pie in 2001, touring with them until the band broke up in 2003.
-He started a supergroup called Rock Steady which, among others, includes bass guitarist Rick Wills, best known for his work with Foreigner and his associations with Small Faces, Peter Frampton and Bad Company and did a New Zealand tour with this band.
-In November 2018 he joined again Humble Pie (reformed by Jerry Shirley, lead singer Jimmy Kunes of Cactus) for their US tour.
-Dave Colwell has his own band now which is called Buckets Rebel Heart.
-Their debut album 20 Good Summers was released in December 2018 on Pride & Joy Records and January 2019 in Japan on Marquee Records.
+He started a supergroup called Rock Steady which, among others, included bass guitarist Rick Wills, best known for his work with Foreigner and his associations with Small Faces, Peter Frampton and Bad Company and did a New Zealand tour with this band.
+In November 2018 he once again joined Humble Pie (reformed by Jerry Shirley and lead singer Jimmy Kunes of Cactus) for their US tour.
+Dave Colwell has his own band now which is called Bucket's Rebel Heart.
+Their debut album 20 Good Summers was released in December 2018 on Pride & Joy Records, and in January 2019 in Japan on Marquee Records.